huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 ```

 Dry rune and run.
 Save the output, which will be used later on work nodes.
-Be noted that `10.244.0.0/16` is default range of flannel.
-If it's changed here, please do change the same when deploy flannel.

 ```
 # kubeadm init --dry-run --pod-network-cidr=10.244.0.0/16 --image-repository=registry.aliyuncs.com/google_containers --kubernetes-version=v1.23.8

 # kubeadm init --pod-network-cidr=10.244.0.0/16 --image-repository=registry.aliyuncs.com/google_containers --kubernetes-version=v1.23.8
 ```

 Set `kubeconfig` file for current user (here it's `root`).